City of Brimbank

 Local workers - Age structure - Agriculture, Forestry and Fishing

-In the City of Brimbank, there are less younger workers (15 to 44 years) than older workers (45 year and over) in the Agriculture, Forestry and Fishing local worker population.
+In the City of Brimbank, there are less younger workers (15 to 44 years) than older workers (45 year and over) working in Agriculture, Forestry and Fishing.

 For example an area with young local workers may be more mobile and likely to change jobs/industries in the future while an industry with an older local workers may face succession planning issues and challenges in attracting new staff.